According to Glassdoor, the average base salary for software engineers is $92,046 per year.

 Now if that’s not motivation enough to learn software engineering, I’m not sure what is.

 So we started poking around and came up with the best software engineering books .

 This post contains affiliate links.
 I may receive compensation if you buy something.
 Read my disclosure for more details.

-TLDR: Best Software Engineering Books in 2021
+TLDR: Best Software Engineering Books

 We picked the absolute best software engineering books based on the following criteria: